greenido/app-launch-guide/README.md

 Keep in mind that some ideas will take longer to execute than others.
 Running an ad for instance only takes a bit of time to write the ad and push it live — it's 100% passive after that.
 Some ideas will take weeks before you'll know if they pay off.

-As an example: I started livestreaming iOS development in January, but it wasn't until late February that it started to pay off with any traffic — and suddenly in April [with multiple](http://money.cnn.com/2015/04/07/technology/watch-people-code-livecoding/) [news articles](http://www.itworld.com/article/2907129/think-different-by-live-streaming-your-coding-sessions.html).
+As an example: I started live streaming iOS development in January, but it wasn't until late February that it started to pay off with any traffic — and suddenly in April [with multiple](http://money.cnn.com/2015/04/07/technology/watch-people-code-livecoding/) [news articles](http://www.itworld.com/article/2907129/think-different-by-live-streaming-your-coding-sessions.html).
 I had the least confidence in this idea, and so far it's generated more traffic than nearly anything else I've tried.
 This just reiterates that you should record _all_ of your ideas, and slowly iterate through each of them — don't leave any page unturned.

 # Step 4: Your Business Model